Qabel/qabel.github.io/Components-Drop.md

 #### Uncertain Degree of Anonymity
 A client has no possibility whatsoever to detect if other messages in a drop are communications between real clients or instead forged by a malicious server.
 A malicious server might place forged messages into a drop and the real clients using this drop would assume that other real clients are using this drop.

+In order to complicate drop message forging by a malicious drop server, one could use proof-of-work-techniques.
+Every drop message would have to comprise a proof-of-work to be valid.
+From a client perspective, such a requirement is no hindrance to generate valid drop messages, because it generates relatively few drop messages.
+From a malicious server perspective, forging valid drop messages would become much more expensive.

 ### Confidentiality
 The messages and direct meta data are encrypted.